 The Company classifies its securities into one of two categories based upon management's intent and ability to hold the securities: (i) securities held to maturity or (ii) securities available for sale.
 Securities classified as held to maturity are stated at cost adjusted for amortization of premiums and accretion of discounts.
 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
 The Company has the ability, and it is management's intention, to hold such securities to maturity.
-Securities classified as available for sale are recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income (loss).
+Securities classified as available for sale are recorded at fair value, with unrealized gains and losses excluded from the interest method over the terms of the securities.
 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
 Gains and losses on the sale of securities available for sale are recorded on the trade date and are determined using the specific identification method.